microsoft/pgtester/README.md

 ## Contributing

 Pull requests are welcome!

+## Tests

 You can run the tests by doing

 `bundle exec rspec`